FreeSoul01/Datathon_Retail/README.md

     The model captured general store revenue trends reasonably well.
 Some fluctuations exist (since retail has seasonality, promotions, holidays), but the        model still gives useful ballpark forecasts.
 - **For a specific country predict:**

-  - Total Revenue it will earn in the next 3 months
-  - Cross-Validation Performance:
-  - We chose channel island
+  - We chose Channel Islands

     RMSE across folds: 253,118 | 321,810 | 618,233